 Step 7: For multi-subject scenes, separate and composite

-Render each subject in its own clip on a simple background, then composite together in post.
-Trying to make the model coordinate two independent motion paths in a single generation is the highest-risk approach.
+Render each subject in its own clip over a simple background, then composite in post.
+Asking the model to coordinate two independent motion paths in one generation is the highest-risk approach to jitter.

 How to confirm the fix

-- Watch at 25% speed; limbs should move in continuous paths, not snap.
+- Play at 25% speed: limbs should follow continuous paths, not snap.

-- Pause at every 6th frame; pose should evolve smoothly, not skip.
+- Pause every 6th frame: the pose should evolve smoothly, not skip.

-- Three clips at the same settings should all be smooth, not just one lucky output.
+- Generate three clips at the same settings: all three should be smooth, not just one lucky output.

-- A teammate watching the clip should not flinch at any motion moment.
+- Have someone else watch it: they should not flinch at any motion moment.

 If it still fails

 - Reduce to a single second of motion.
-If even 1s jitters, the prompt has structural issues.
+If even 1 second jitters, the prompt has a structural issue (go back to Step 1).

-- Switch to image-to-video with a strong reference pose.
+- Switch to image-to-video with a strong, motion-plausible reference pose.

-- Render at the slowest speed your prompt allows, then time-remap in post if you need faster motion.
+- Render at the slowest speed your prompt allows, then time-remap (speed up) in post if you need faster motion.

-- Package the prompt, model, output, and jitter timestamps before asking community help.
+- Package the prompt, model and version, output, and jitter timestamps before asking for community help.

 Prevention